cenkerdemir/roboHashApp/README.md

 # roboHashApp
-enter any word and get your self a robot avatar from robohash.org
+enter any word and get yourself a robot avatar from robohash.org